 Go for Shorter and Closer Vacations

-We might stay for only four days instead of seven because we don’t want to have to be off of our normal schedule for too long.
+We might stay for only four days instead of seven.
+We don’t want to have to be off of our normal schedule for too long.
 Plus, being in a hotel with a baby or toddler for longer than that just gets to be hectic and stressful.

 Stick to a Normal Schedule or Routine